 Q: How can students borrow a Webcam for short-term use?

 The CSD will be the distribution point for this device, and where the webcam would be returned.
 A student needing a device will first email the CSD at email@example.com and will be directed to a form to fill out.
-Please be aware that webcams are subject to the same three-day quarantine as all other items, and may not be immediately available.
+Please be aware that we have a very limited supply.
+It may be more efficient to request a Chromebook, which has a built-in camera and microphone.

 We encourage all data to be backed up to Hamline’s Google Drive.
 Here is an article from Google on how to save/move your data to Google drive.